Coronavirus News: NJ Air National Guard flyover: When and where to watch

 A KC-135R Stratotanker from the Guard's 108th Wing and three F-16 Fighting Falcons from the 177th Fighter Wing will fly an hour-long lap over key COVID-19 locations in New Jersey.

-The flight will begin at 11:20 a.m. in Sea Gift and continue over field hospital sites, veterans homes and in Paramus, testing centers and hospitals.
+The flight will begin at 11:20 a.m. in Sea Girt and continue over field hospital sites, veterans homes and, in Paramus, testing centers and hospitals.

 The flyover schedule, according to the Guard: